medlynhan/JobIn/README.md

-# JobIn
+# 👷‍♂️🏢 JobIn - Job searching and learning for Informal Workers

-JobIn is the job-seeker web app in the JobIn ecosystem, built with Next.js and TypeScript.
-It helps users discover and apply for nearby jobs, join skill-building classes, and includes a voicebot that assists blind and low‑vision users with navigating and using the site.
+JobIn  is a web platform for informal workers looking to find jobs and learning new skills.
+The platform is built to address the challenges in Indonesia, where there is no digital job platform like LinkedIn that caters specifically to the needs of low-income, rural communities.
+With the help of an advanced *AI voice assistant*, JobIn makes it easy for those with limited digital literacy to navigate the site.
+It also works well with *low internet connectivity*, ensuring accessibility for users in areas with limited resources.

 ## Overview